 Here are all the things you should cram in your travel backpack (with packing cubes, naturally — we’re not monsters, here) – for the people who love options yet hate checking luggage.

-Note on semantics: I recognize the limits of the gender binary but in the context of this Europe travel packing list post, I’m focusing on the kind of clothing I enjoy wearing as a cis woman who dresses anywhere from slightly femme of center/vaguely androgynous to high femme, depending on my mood.
+Note on semantics: I recognize the limits of the gender binary but in the context of this Europe travel packing list post, I’m focusing on the kind of clothing I enjoy wearing as a cis woman who dresses anywhere from slightly femme of center to more femme, depending on my mood.

 Some things may apply to you; some may not.
 Take what helps and leave whatever doesn’t serve you — the way you dress is valid and wonderful!